 Bennett is an award-winning writer and stand up comedian and the only Jewish and Welsh comedian on the circuit.

-He has performed all around the UK as well as entertaining audiences in Italy, Germany, Australia, Poland, South Africa and Hong Kong and he recently supported Ricky Gervais on some of his tour dates.
+He has performed all around the UK as well as entertaining audiences in Italy, Germany, Australia, Poland, South Africa and Hong Kong.
+He also supported Ricky Gervais on some of his tour dates.

-Bennett directed and presented the Channel 4 documentary How To Steal an Identity in which he stole the identity of the Home Secretary.
-The programme was Pick of the Day in The Guardian and The Telegraph.
-Bennett was shortlisted for a BAFTA.
+In addition, Bennett directed and presented the Channel 4 documentary How To Steal an Identity in which he stole the identity of the Home Secretary.
+The programme was Pick of the Day in The Guardian and The Telegraph and Bennett was shortlisted for a BAFTA.

 Bennett also presented the documentary The Kosher Comedian for the BBC which was a personal journey tracing his ancestors roots from Lithuania to South Wales and discovering the reason for the decline of Jews in Wales.

 He has written for many comedy programmes, including Hit The Road Jack with Jack Whitehall, the BAFTA winning Slammer for the BBC and the BAFTA winning Graham Norton Show.
 He wrote over 20 episodes and a feature film of Genie in The House – the highest-rated children’s sitcom on Nickelodeon and he was one of the main writers on the new children’s sitcom Which is Witch?

 Bennett is a past winner of both the TAPS Comedy Writer of the Year Award and the BBC New Writer’s Award, and is a past finalist of the BBC New Comedy Awards.
 However his proudest moment was coming third in an International Disco Dancing Championship in Tenerife.

 “Hilarious… clever wit… razor sharp” – The Standard

 “Had the room creased up with laughter”- Scotsman

 “One of the best on the circuit…”a Welsh Seinfeld” -The Guardian